Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria: Introduction

-In this paper, to facilitate the practical implementations of the BPG and its inertial variant, we attempt to develop their inexact counterparts.
-We provide theoretical insights on how the error incurred in the inexact computation of the subproblem would affect the convergence rate in terms of the objective function value.
-The inexact condition to be used has a two-point feature and it is motivated by our recent works \cite{clty2020an,yt2020bregman} on a new inexact Bregman proximal point algorithm.
-The resulting inexact framework is rather broad and can handle different types of errors that may occur when solving the subproblem, and it is also helpful to circumvent the underlying feasibility difficulty in evaluating the Bregman distance when the problem has a complex feasible set; see Remark \ref{rem-feas} for more details.
+In this paper, to facilitate the practical implementations of the BPGM and its inertial variant, we attempt to develop their inexact counterparts and provide theoretical insights on how the error incurred in the inexact minimization of the subproblem would affect the convergence rate in terms of the objective function value.
+As we shall see later, our inexact framework is developed based on \textit{either} an absolute-type stopping criterion \textit{or} a partial relative-type stopping criterion, and both of them also have a two-point feature.
+Thus, the resulting inexact framework is rather broad and can handle different types of errors that may occur when solving the subproblem, and it is also helpful to circumvent the underlying feasibility difficulty in evaluating the Bregman distance when dealing with the problem that has a complex feasible set; see Remark \ref{rem-feas} for more details.